Capture and Profile Every Entity Framework Operation In Production

 Just Register the Loupe Agent

-The Loupe Agent for Entity Framework is available from NuGet (the preferred source).
+The Loupe Agent for Entity Framework is available from NuGet (the preferred source) for .NET Core and .NET 5.

 Once you’ve added the Agent all you need to do is register it with Entity Framework so it will start listening to requests.
 This is just a one line command which can be done any time in your application (and if called multiple times is safe).